openbase/bco.website/www/developer/installation.md

 all ./install.sh
 ```
 ::: tip INFO
-The initial installation can take a while, so grab a coffee and relax while the scripts to the hard work.
+The initial installation can take a while, so grab a coffee and relax while the scripts do the hard work.
 :::

 Now everything should be ready to start the development of new bco components and apps.
 We recommend to use IntelliJ as IDE for BCO.